Actively Recruiting

 - Age 18-50 years old

-- Acute ankle injury requiring surgical fixation
+- Acute orthopedic injury to the ankle requiring surgical fixation

 - English speaking